Moonbase59/autocue/README.md

 **Check out the [presentation](https://moonbase59.github.io/autocue/presentation/autocue.html) for an introduction, the [FAQ – Frequently Asked Questions](FAQ.md), and the [changelog](CHANGELOG.md) for latest information!**

 > [!NOTE]
-> **_NOTICE!
-During mid-July until mid-August 2024, I will generally not be reachable.
+> **_During mid-July until mid-August 2024, I will generally not be available.
 I might check in from time to time, but cannot guarantee any answers._**

 **Note:** This documentation describes the standalone `cue_file` and `autocue.cue_file`, my integration into Liquidsoap’s `autocue:` protocol.